Manchester Alexander Technique

 Peter Bloch has written a short piece on why online teaching is unlikely to be effective for private students, most especially for relative beginners, and why it may actually do more harm than good.

-An article by Diana Devitt-Dawson "A Questions of Hands" in the most recent Statnews (May 2024) sets out clearly the most important reasons why hands-on work is central and indispensable for the effective teaching of the Technique.
+An article by Diana Devitt-Dawson "A Question of Hands" in the most recent Statnews (May 2024) sets out clearly the most important reasons why hands-on work is central and indispensable for the effective teaching of the Technique.
 The article includes many illustrative quotes by FMA and by several first-generation teachers.

 AT history: